RafaelSalguero/NpgsqlCodeConfig/README.md

 Usefull if you want to have all your configuration on a custom json or other file format

+**Check out the noMigrations branch if you are not interested on Code-First migrations at all**

 ###Dependencies
  - EntityFramework 6
  - Npgsql